pjtunstall/mad/README.md

+# Setup

+Install Node dependencies: `npm install`.
+If it reports any vulnerabilities, `npm audit fix`, as directed.
+Then `node server.js` to run the server on port 3000.

-# Todo
+# Progress

-## Summary

-We have a working multiplayer bomberman game here.
-It mainly just remains to add the framework.
+Multiplayer Bomberman game working.
+Just need to add a framework.

+Note 1: The instructions and audit expect us to have a simple lobby with a 20s countdown, followed by a 10s countdown for whoever was had joined during the first countdown.
+Instead, I chose to just implement a 10s countdown.
+The two countdowns didn't make dramatic sense in the context of my over-the-top intro!

-Note: I started a fresh repo for Gitea.
+Note 2: I started a fresh repo for Gitea.
 That's because I used GitHub at first, which has a more generous memory limit for individual files.
 When I discovered that one of the sound effect files was too big for Gitea, I trimmed it to fit, but Gitea still won't accept the repo as there's a reference to the old file in history.

+Note 3: as it stands, it only allows a single instance of the game to be played at any one time.

+# Todo

 ## Required